amizarmo/courses/README.md

 # My Courses
-Slides and Handouts for various courses I have offered for high school students in national biology olympiad.
+Slides and lecture videos for various courses I have offered for high school students in national biology olympiad.

-## Biomath101
+## MathBio
+Mathematics for biologists.
 An introduction to linear algebra, calculus and differential equations.
 I have tried to emphasize on core concepts and visual methods of analysis rather than mathematical formalism.

 ## Biostats101
 A course on practical statistics for biologists.